dojo/docs/dojox/fx/style.rst

 .. contents::
    :depth: 2

-This module provides Animated CSS class transisitons for nodes, or in other words: will animate the effects of adding, removing, or toggling a class name on a node.
+This module provides Animated CSS class transitions for nodes, or in other words: will animate the effects of adding, removing, or toggling a class name on a node.

 =====
 Usage